Current state

 These problems and how to address them are discussed in Redesign.

-How legislation fails to curtail the excesses of food capitalism
+How legislation has failed to curtail the excesses of food capitalism

-To better understand current anti-competition legislation, and how that can be amended to address corporate concentration in the food sector, it is necessary to review the history of this legislation and the role of the state.
+To better understand the current situation, it is necessary to review the history of this legislation and the role of the state.

 Anti-competitive legislation has existed in Canada since the late 19th century with the first iteration passed in 1889, as a response to firm consolidation of power by businesses following the industrial revolution (Government of Canada, 2013).
 While legislation has been adopted under a number of different titles, including the Anti-Combines Act, 1889, Combines Investigation Act, 1910, Combines and Fair Prices Act 1919, the Combines Investigation Act, 1923, and most recently the Competition Act, 1985, the basic themes guiding the legislation are consistent; large companies that hold a dominant position within a market are necessary for a strong economy and not necessarily engaging in anti-competitive behaviour.